 But if you don’t need much from this post, know this.
 A baby carrier at Disney is a must have item.
 I had to have ONE thing- It would be my LilleBaby Airflow Baby Carrier- You’ll see most of my kids are worn in a carrier in almost all of my pictures and I explain why I love baby carriers at Disney World so much here.

-The official list of things generic things to bring for Baby at Disney World:
+The official list generic things to bring for Baby at Disney World:

 - Stroller/baby carrier/car seat ***(special note about these below!)